northbridge-sys/en-lsl-framework/README.md

 ## Instructions

-Unpack the "xi-lsl-library" inside your LSL preprocessor include directory.
+Unpack the "xi-lsl-library" directory inside your LSL preprocessor include directory.

 Include the libraries by adding the following line to the top of your script: